atomfinger/toUUID/why_touuid.md

 UUID simpleUUID = UUID.fromString("00000000-0000-0000-0000-000000000001");
 ```

-.toUUID() and UUID.fromString() is, essentially, ending with the same result.
+toUUID and UUID.fromString() is, essentially, ending with the same result.
 In terms of results, these two approaches are identical.

 The main difference between the two approaches lies in readability and intricacy: